CathalT/Rail/README.md

 # Rail wallet

-A hybrid wallet implementation for  Nano https://nano.org/en The wallet wraps the Nano node and interacts with it over RCP.
+A hybrid wallet implementation for Nano https://nano.org/en The wallet wraps a Nano node and interacts with it over RCP.
 This means you can run a node locally or point it at a remote endpoint (e.g. https://www.nanode.co/ ).
 For now only a local node is supported.

 ## NB
 This is still very much a personal project, it has a grand total of 0 tests.
+(They will be added in time, project is currently a prototype.)
 Do not run it against a nano node on the live network.
 Test network only.
 Once I've the client sufficiently tested it should be easier to contribute.
 (Couple of things on my to do list first.)